 Cost of Living in Bangkok (Free eBook)

-For more information and analysis of costs of living in Bangkok we have compiled a basic breakdown of expat expenditures.
-As everyone is different, with different comfort levels, and reason for being in Bangkok, we have taken lifestyle and varying budgets into consideration.
-From a basic living in retirement, to big city life and the so called ‘VIP’ lifestyle.
-Get the free eBook below and subscription to our quarterly lifestyle and travel newsletter covering Bangkok and Asia.
+For more information and analysis of costs of living in Bangkok, we have compiled a basic breakdown of expat expenditures.
+As everyone is different, with different comfort levels, and the reason for being in Bangkok, we have taken lifestyle and varying budgets into consideration.
+From a basic living in retirement, to big city life and the so-called ‘VIP’ lifestyle.
+Get the free eBook below and a subscription to our quarterly lifestyle and travel newsletter covering Bangkok and Asia.